Aayush-Goel-04/Mechanical_Web_Project/README.md

 Run "" python testbed/run_server.py""
 # WebProject

 This is a simple web project that was created for learning purposes.
-The website displays information about a fictional company and its products.
-It has been developed using HTML, CSS, and JavaScript.
+The website displays information about a web portal for department databse management.
+It has been developed using HTML, CSS, JavaScript and uses FLASK a python framework.For database SQLAlchemy has been used.

 ## Getting Started